 General surveillance

-General surveillance activities provide a useful means for NPPOs to gather pest information beyond specific surveys.
+General surveillance activities provide a useful means for NPPOs to gather pest information beyond specific surveillance.
 The importance of general surveillance and the central collection of data for national plant biosecurity is discussed in the National Plant Biosecurity Surveillance Strategy 2013–2020 (PHA, 2013).
 General surveillance also serves the purpose of potentially proving the absence of a pest for trade purposes.
 Participatory engagement of industry, citizens, growers and academia is a critical component of general surveillance.

 General surveillance activities can be delivered in the following ways: